jeetzala/aws-ecs-task-manager/README.md

 Source: ALB Security Group
 ```

-This prevents direct Internet access to the container application port.
+This prevents direct Internet access to the application container port.

-The ECS task still has outbound access required for container operation and AWS service communication.
+The ECS task uses outbound access for communication with required AWS services and external endpoints.

 ---

 # 🔑 Secrets Management

-The application uses **AWS Secrets Manager** rather than hard-coding application credentials.
+The application uses **AWS Secrets Manager** instead of storing the application token in source code.

 Secret: